 - For TurboTax, Southwest Rapid Rewards offers the largest airline points bonus at 1,000.
 However, per the offer terms and conditions, these points do not count towards Companion Pass qualification.

 - Rakuten offers a way to earn up to 5% back on both TurboTax and TaxAct.
-If your Rakuten account is set up to earn Amex Membership Rewards instead of cash back, 5% means 5X Membership Rewards points.
+If your Rakuten account is set up to earn Amex Membership Rewards instead of cash back (or another rewards method), 5% means 5X Membership Rewards points.

-Offerings from each online shopping portal change frequently, so be sure to check back routinely to take advantage of what could be limited-time increased airline mile or cash-back opportunities.
+Offerings from each online shopping portal change frequently, so be sure to check back regularly to take advantage of what could be limited-time offers for increased airline miles or cash back.

 Add Card-Linked Offers for Extra Savings